"For" and "with" expressions

 Sometimes you want to stop the loop early.

-For that, use break
+For that, use break and continue

-like in a loop
+like in a loop.

 This desugars to calling a function

-for-break nat(xs nat[], f-body nat break-or-continue mut(x nat), f-else nat mut())
+for-break nat(xs nat[], f-body nat break-or-continue mut(x nat), f-else nat mut()).

-The break
+The break and continue keywords

-desugar into constructing break-or-continue
+desugar into constructing break-or-continue values.

 That type is declared in misc.

-can take a value.
+Like in a loop, break can take a value.

-isn't guaranteed to be reached
+Since the break isn't guaranteed to be reached

 (since the collection could run out first), the result is wrapped in an option.

-You could avoid that by providing an else
+You could avoid that by providing an else block to provide a value

-if break
+if break isn't reached.

 The above calls a function that works like

-for-break nat(xs nat[], f-body nat break-or-continue mut(x nat), f-else nat mut())
+for-break nat(xs nat[], f-body nat break-or-continue mut(x nat), f-else nat mut()).

 "With" expressions

-A related expression is with
+A related expression is with.

 Technically, this behaves exactly like for